hesamedn/hesamedn.github.io/_pages/cv.md

 **Master projects**:
 * Numerical simulation of 1 + 1 Dimension KPZ equation using Moving-Mesh method for discretization.
-* Numerical simulation of 1 + 1 Dimension KPZ equation using Finite-Difference method for discretization.
-* Numerical simulation of 1 + 1 Dimension Edwards-Wilkinson equation using Finite-Difference method for discretization.
+* Numerical simulation of 1 + 1 Dimension Edwards-Wilkinson equation and KPZ equation using Finite-Difference method for discretization.
-* Simulation Balestic Deposition.
-* Simulation Random Deposition with Surface Relaxation.
+* Simulation Balestic Deposition and Random Deposition with Surface Relaxation.
 * Generate a noise with arbitrary power spectral density.
 * Dynamics of disease spreading on the network following the SIS rule.
 * Simulation of the Ising model using the Metropolis algorithm.
 * Simulation 1D diffusion equation.
 * The Hodgkin–Huxley model.
 * Study of the national economy with Nonlinear Dynamical models.
-* Monte carlo study of the percolation in two-dimensional.
+* Monte carlo method study of the percolation in two-dimensional.

 **Bachelor Projects**:
 * The Monte-Carlo approach to the study of the integro-differential equations.